Danny Johnson (footballer): Walsall

 After struggling with injuries early in the 2024–25 season, Johnson made his mark on the campaign with a late league winner against Bradford City on 14 September.
 At the end of the season, Walsall confirmed that Johnson would leave the club.

 Hartlepool United

 On 4 July 2025, Johnson joined his former youth club and National League club Hartlepool United on a permanent deal.
+On 6 May 2026 the club announced he was being released.

+Spennymoor Town

+On 10 July 2026, Johnson signed for Spennymoor Town.

 International career

 In September 2015, Johnson was called up to an England C training camp being held at Warwick University but was forced to withdraw due to injury.
 In March 2016, Johnson was placed on the standby list for England C's International Challenge Trophy match against Ukraine.